howardheaton/website/README.md

 ## Welcome

-This site is for directing traffic between my areas of work.
+This site directs traffic to my areas of work.

 ### [Typal Academy](https://typal.academy)